 During this time, it can be helpful to do a little math, to make sure your toddler is still getting the right amount of sleep in every 24-hour period.
 Dropping a nap doesn’t necessarily mean less sleep, and sleep is more important to toddlers’ learning and growth than ever.
 Some families find that, as naptime turns into a battle-zone, just calling it “quiet time” can help to avoid some of the nap-resistance that can come with the age even in children who still rely on naps for a significant amount of their rest.
 Figuring out the right formula for naptime at this stage of toddlerhood can be tricky, but even if there are some bumps along the way, Baby’s sleep will start to balance itself out before too long.
-If you’re concerned that you’re having trouble making sure your little one gets the rest she needs, though, don’t hesitate to talk to her pediatrician.
+If you’re concerned that you’re having trouble making sure your little one gets the rest they need, though, don’t hesitate to talk to their pediatrician.

 - Malia Jacobson.
 “Dropping a Nap Without Drama.”
 San Diego Family.
 San Diego Family.
 Web.